anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Whoever is happy will make others happy, too.
+Quote: The only real valuable thing is intuition.

-By: Mark Twain
+By: Albert Einstein